Factfile: The 1987 Great Storm

 - We have seen significant increase in the use of satellite information over the past 25 years.
 This has lead to a step change in weather forecasting accuracy.
 A recent study from the Met Office has shown that observations from satellites contribute 65% to the performance of numerical weather prediction (NWP) forecasts.

-- As a result of the storm both the Met Office and our television presenters are better at telling the public about the risk posed by severe weather.
+- As a result of the storm Met Office meteorologists are better at telling the public about the risk posed by severe weather.

 - Met Office works closely with a range of organisations to help them manage the impacts.

-- Local level forecasts are essential for Environment Hazard Services (contingency and emergency) to take meaningful action to save lives and property in advance of predicted high impact weather.
+- Local level forecasts are essential contingency and emergency responders in order to take meaningful action to save lives and property in advance of predicted high impact weather.

 - Our weather products help contingency planners prepare for and respond to emergencies.